yuqinie98/PatchTST/README.md

 # PatchTST (ICLR 2023)

 ### This is an offical implementation of PatchTST: [A Time Series is Worth 64 Words: Long-term Forecasting with Transformers](https://arxiv.org/abs/2211.14730).

+:triangular_flag_on_post: Our model has been included in [GluonTS](https://github.com/awslabs/gluonts).
+Special thanks to the contributor @[kashif](https://github.com/kashif)!

 :triangular_flag_on_post: Our model has been included in [NeuralForecast](https://github.com/Nixtla/neuralforecast).
 Special thanks to the contributor @[kdgutier](https://github.com/kdgutier) and @[cchallu](https://github.com/cchallu)!